ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 How to Measure Your Eczema Severity Before Applying

-Trials use standardised scoring tools that you should familiarise yourself with before contacting a study site:
+Trials use standardized scoring tools that you should understand before contacting a study site — arriving with documented scores significantly speeds up pre-screening:

 • IGA (Investigator Global Assessment): 0 (clear) to 4 (severe).
 Most trials require IGA ≥3 at screening.

-• DLQI (Dermatology Life Quality Index): Quality-of-life impact scoring.
-Some trials use this as a secondary endpoint.
+• DLQI (Dermatology Life Quality Index): Quality-of-life impact scoring used as secondary endpoint in most trials.

 Your dermatologist can formally score these at a pre-screening visit.
-Having recent documentation of inadequate response to topical treatments is the most important eligibility factor for most trials.
+Documentation of inadequate response to topical treatments is the single most important eligibility factor for most biologic trials — having that documented in your medical record before contacting a site saves weeks of back-and-forth.

 What to Expect in an Atopic Dermatitis Trial